Mexico Boat Import Permit Requirements: Cost, Documents, and Timeline

 3. Authorization paperwork

-If the vessel is owned by an LLC, partnership, or another entity, authorization language often becomes one of the most important parts of the file.
+If the vessel is owned by an LLC, partnership, trust, or another entity, authorization language can become one of the most important parts of the file.

-Depending on the case, supporting information may include insurance, tender details, engine information, or related boat specifications.
+Depending on the case, that may include insurance details, tender information, trailer information, engine details, or other supporting records.

 What if you need to cancel an older TIP?

-This is one of the biggest places where people assume every situation is the same when it isn’t.
+This is one of the biggest places where owners assume every case is the same when it is not.

-Older cancellations can require a different document path than newer ones.
-That is especially true when there are questions around:
+Older cancellations can require a different document path than a straightforward new application, especially when there are questions around:

 • whether the boat changed hands